tjsoftworks/JumpCloudAPI/README.md

 ## Tags

 The Tags section of the JumpCloud API allows you to add, retrieve, delete, and modify Tags.
-Tags are used to associate system users to systems and visa-versa.
-For example if you have system A and user A both associated to Tag A then system user A will be able to login to system A. If either the system or system user are removed from the Tag access will be denied for system user A to system A.
+Tags are used to associate system users to systems.
+For example, if you have user "jsmith" and a system both associated to the same Tag, then the system user "jsmith" will be able to login to that system.
+If either the system or "jsmith" are removed from the Tag, "jsmith" will no longer have access to that system.

 For more information about tags see: [How to Use Tags](http://support.jumpcloud.com/knowledgebase/articles/295858-how-to-use-tags)